Kot Engenharia

 During the inspection, it was observed that the platform only showed noticeable vibration when the level of material in the system was above a certain threshold, and when the motors were operating at a specific rotational frequency.
 In addition, it was noted that the failure aspect of the motor couplings was characteristic of torsional vibration.

-The measurements showed that the vertical response at the base of the motor is similar in magnitude to the horizontal response, and that both are more pronounced than the longitudinal response, as shown in graph 1.
-This behavior can be caused by radial or torsional vibration of the motor, however, given the failure aspect of the couplings, the second option was credited.
+Thus, through measurements, it was observed that the vertical response at the base of the motor has a similar magnitude to the horizontal response, and that both are more pronounced than the longitudinal response, as shown in graph 1.
+This behavior may be caused by radial or torsional vibration of the motor; however, given the failure aspect of the couplings, the second option was credited.

-It was also noted that both the platform and the base of the motors vibrated at the same frequency, as shown in graph 2, which was much higher than the motors' rotation frequency.
-This pronounced response is not associated with any behavior typical of mechanical problems with the equipment in question, given its constructive characteristics.
-Video 1 shows footage of the platform vibrating, taken using a camera with motion amplification.
+Furthermore, it was noted that both the platform and the motor base vibrated at the same frequency, as shown in graph 2, which was much higher than the motor rotation frequency.
+Thus, this pronounced response is not associated with any typical behavior of mechanical problems in the equipment in question, given its construction characteristics.
+Video 1 shows footage of the platform vibrating, captured using a motion-amplification camera.

 Based on the characteristics highlighted, it was hypothesized that the cause of the vibration would be a pulsation in the torque of the motors, caused by the speed modulation by the frequency inverter.